-- Sustain the Valley Transportation Authority (VTA) BART to Silicon Valley Phase II project at an overall \$750M TIRCP Augmentation funding -- \$375M from Augment 2 to match the \$375M from Augment 1.
-This action will allow VTA to meet the required committed funding levels to secure a Federal Transit Administration Full Funding Grant Agreement commitment estimated at \$4.6 billion or roughly half of the current project cost of \$9.3 billion. - Sustain BART Core Capacity at an overall \$600M MAP funding level and identify this project as the recipient of \$350 million in TIRCP Augment 2 funding. - Consider directing a portion of the remaining \$45 million in Augment 2 - FY2024-25 funding to the operating fiscal cliff.
+Sustain the Valley Transportation Authority (VTA) BART to Silicon Valley Phase II project at an overall \$750M TIRCP Augmentation funding -- \$375M from Augment 2 to match the \$375M from Augment 1.
+This action will allow

+VTA to meet the required committed funding levels to secure a Federal Transit Administration Full Funding Grant.

+- Sustain BART Core Capacity at an overall \$600M MAP funding level and identify this project as the recipient of \$350 million in TIRCP Augment 2 funding. - Direct the remaining \$45 million in Augment 2 FY2024-25 funding to address critical transit operating needs.
+Staff notes Attachment B is a letter received from MTC Commissioners Dutra-Vernaci and Miley requesting the direction of \$15 million, of this \$45 million, to the Valley Link project for further project development work.
+Given the magnitude of the transit operating need, directing these funds to capital would require careful trade-off considerations.
+Staff plans to bring more information on those needs and considerations to the full Commission at the October 25th meeting.